New Jersey is on the brink of realizing the American Dream — if the definition is a mega-mall in the middle of a marsh.

 Triple Five won’t pay property taxes to its host town either.
 Instead, East Rutherford will receive an upfront payment of more than $20 million from the bond sale and annual payments starting at $750,000 when American Dream opens.
 Triple Five will also make infrastructure improvements to smooth traffic.

-A Brookings Institution report this month found that, since 2000, tax-exempt financing of professional sports stadiums has siphoned $3.7 billion from federal revenue.
+this month found that, since 2000, tax-exempt financing of professional sports stadiums has siphoned $3.7 billion from federal revenue.
 The report didn’t mention malls.

 Rather than sell bonds to the public, the Sports and Exposition Authority will sell them to the Wisconsin Public Finance Authority, which will in turn market its own debt to the public.
 Tony Armlin, Triple Five’s vice president of development and construction, said the Wisconsin agency charges lower issuance fees.